 Find out more about Place d’Alliance.

 The epicentre of the Lorraine of the Dukes, today the Palace shows but a pale reflection of its prestigious past.
 For when the Dukes and their Courts inhabited it, Lorraine was an independent Duchy of significant importance, nestled between two worlds: the Kingdom of France and the Holy Roman Empire of the Habsburg.
 Like the Louvre in Paris, the Palace became a museum.
 Since 1848, it has displayed the history of Lorraine.
+(Please note: the Historic Museum is currently closed for renovation)

 Find out more about the Ducal Palace.

 Nancy houses a few gates and arches that were built in the Middle-Ages and in the 18th century.
-Of all the extensive fortifications erected around the Old Town until the 16th century, only a very few parts of them remain today.
+Of all the extensive fortifications edified around the Old Town until the 16th century, only a very few parts of them remain today.
 The best example is the impressive Craffe Gate built in the 14th century.
 It remains the oldest and the most remarkable part of the city’s walls and housed a sinister prison from the 15th century.
 Its twin towers were built in 1463 and have walls three metres thick whose windows were opened in order to let soldiers firing in all directions to their enemies.

 Other gates from the 14th to the 16th centuries include Porte Saint-Nicolas, Porte de la Citadelle and Porte Saint-Georges.